Build vs Buy: The Hybrid AI Strategy Reshaping CX

 For companies that were built pre-AI, two things are becoming clear:

-Building alone is too slow.
+Building everything yourself is usually too slow.

 A hybrid strategy is emerging because, if done correctly, it blends the strengths of both paths.
 It positions pre-AI SaaS platforms to re-rate into categories where AI-driven peers command meaningfully higher valuation multiples.

-1. Build what’s closest to your moat
+1. Build what’s closest to your core

 Twilio Segment's 2024 report shows unified data platforms outperform fragmented ones across personalization and customer engagement metrics.